nih-cfde/c2m2/draft-C2M2_specification_with_Levels/README.md

 and the full intricacy of Level 2 C2M2 (the most powerful and flexible research-asset metadata model that can be meaningfully generalized to represent multiple CFDE datasets).
-Accordingly, we have reserved several modeling concepts -- requiring the most effort to produce and maintain -- for Level 2:
+Accordingly, we have reserved several modeling concepts -- requiring the most effort to produce and maintain -- for Level 2; the following are thus **not modeled at Level 1**:
    * any and all **protected data**
    * documentation of  **experimental protocols**
    * event-based resource generation/**provenance networks**